Gyanish/assessment-tidy-data/README.md

 The description how the result has been achieved is contained within the source file "run_analysis.R".

-This can be run from any R console only with slight customization of the starting directory, just search for the line `baseDir <- "~/Documents/coursera/getting-and-cleaning-data/assessment-tidy-data"`.
-The data source is not included in the git repository.
-The R script downloads it into a dynamically created "data" dir.
+This can be run as one big batch of instructions from the R console.
+The only customization proably needed is to set the starting directory.
+Just search for the line `baseDir <- "~/Documents/coursera/getting-and-cleaning-data/assessment-tidy-data"` and change it to your environment.

+Otherwise the instructions from the R script can be executed and checked step by step for review.

+The [data source](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) is not included in the git repository.
+The R script downloads it into subdir named "data" during runtime.

 #### Analyzed source data